NixOS/nix/doc/manual/src/release-notes/rl-2.4.md

   `nix-instantiate --plugin-files "" default.nix`.

 * We no longer release source tarballs.
-If you want to build from source, please build from the Git repository.
+If you want to build from source, please build from the tags in the Git repository.

 ## Contributors